 Fire Process Art – Create a “hot” scene with red, orange, and yellow tissue paper (or construction paper).
 Have your preschooler tear pieces of paper and glue them to create a fire.

-Fire Truck Role Play – Help your preschooler line up chairs to create the inside of a fire truck.
+Fire Truck Dramatic Play – Help your preschooler line up chairs to create the inside of a fire truck.
 Drive to the “fire” and put it out!
 Don’t forget to put on the siren!

 Firefighter Dress Up – Firefighters have to get dressed quickly!
 Play a game to see how quickly your preschooler can dress in big clothing (like parents’ clothing) and get to the fire before it’s too late!